cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

-`-keystore <arg>`| the keystore file path or reserved keystore name `-keystorePassword <arg>` | the keystore password `-pass <arg>`| the user password (in clear text) `-passStdin`| the user password will be read from the STDIN input.The value will be used as -pass argument `-port <arg>`| the port to be connected
+`-keystore <arg>`| the keystore file path or reserved keystore name `-keystorePassword <arg>` | the keystore password `-pass <arg>`| the user password (in clear text) `-passStdin`| the user password will be read from the STDIN input.
+The value will be used as -pass argument `-port <arg>`| the port to be connected
 `-protocol <arg>`| the encryption protocol for the connection (None, Auto, SSLv3, TLS, TLSv1, TLSv1.1, TLSv1.2) `-timeout <arg>`| the timeout (in minutes) for the connection